cs-fullstack-2020-spring/200414-mongo-crud-lecture-autumn-ragland/README.md

 ### Set up
 - Create five endpoints in a routes module mounted to the `api` path
     - Read all entries - display `Get all method worked`
-    - Read entry by id - display `Get by id method worked`
+    - Read entry by title - display `Get by title method worked`
     - Create an entry - display `Post method worked`
     - Update an entry - display `Put method worked`
     - Delete an entry - display `Delete method worked`
 - Create, test, and save all endpoints in Postman

 ### Define Schema
-- Install `mongoose` in the terminal
+- Install `mongoose` via the terminal
-- Create a file called `EntrySchema`
+- Create a file called `EntrySchema` in a `models` directory
-- Import `mongoose` using require
+- Reference `mongoose` using require as `mongoose`
-- Reference the `Schema` class from mongoose
+- Reference the `Schema` class from mongoose as `Schema`
 - Define a `EntrySchema` using these properties and types
 ```JavaScript
 {